 \subsection{Estimation and inference}

 \textbf{Estimation.} First for the g-computation estimator, we estimate the following g-formula

-via plug in estimators of the pseudo-outcome regression function each time step.
+via plug-in estimators of the pseudo-outcome regression function each time step.
 Next, for the SDR estimator, we tailor Algorithm 2 of \citet{luedtke2017sequential} for our right-censored data structures (everything remains the same except that we add the condition $\overline{R}_{t-1}= \overline{\mathbf{1}}_{t-1}$ on each pseudo-outcome regression function).
-For both methods, we use the same nonparametric ensemble we used in Section \ref{sec:application} of the main text as our regression model.
+For both methods, we use the same nonparametric ensemble we used in Section \ref{sec:application}.

 \textbf{Inference.} Confidence intervals are estimated by bootstrapping at 95\% level for both of the estimators.
 Note that for the SDR estimator, we are guaranteed to consistently estimate standard errors (pointwisely) by bootstrapping due to the following asymptotically property,